LogtalkDotOrg/logtalk3/manuals/sources/userman/documenting.rst

 ``examples``
    List of typical predicate call examples using the format ``Description-Goal-Bindings``.
-The description must be an atom with the goal s sharing variables with the bindings.
+The description must be an atom with the goal sharing variables with the bindings.
 The variable bindings term uses the format ``{Variable = Term, ...}``.
    When there are no variable bindings, the success or failure of the predicate call should be represented by the terms ``{yes}``